EriBloo/laravel-cache-objects/README.md

 php artisan make:cache-object SomeCacheObject
 ```

-this will create class implementing `EriBloo\CacheObjects\Contracts\CacheObject` in `app\Cache` directory with some defaults for you to configure.
+this will create class implementing `EriBloo\CacheObjects\Contracts\CacheObject` in directory specified in config (with fallback to `app\Cache`) with some defaults for you to configure.

 ### CacheObject